How to Get Work Via Freelance Photography

 If you want to grow and get more and bigger clients, you should invest in your business.
 Depending on the kind of photography that you do, this might mean different things…and budgets.

-If you do wildlife or sports photography, you don’t need a photography studio (at least not as a priority), but you will have to upgrade your photography equipment.
+If you do wildlife or sports photography, you don’t need a photography studio (at least not as a priority), but you will have to upgrade your photography equipment and even invest in copyrights – see: how much does it cost to copyright a photo?

 For other photography types, such as wedding photography, the investment needs to go into advertising, attending photography trade shows and specialized fairs.